slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Money management and healthy habits: pay your son for each mile he rides his bike (with interest on what he decides not to spend).
 - Deal with failure: «How did you fail today?» The best gift you can give your children is failure.

-> *'Children totally accept — and crave — family rules.
+> *"Children totally accept — and crave — family rules.
 “In our family we have a rule for X” is the only excuse a parent needs for setting a family policy.
-In fact, “I have a rule for X” is the only excuse you need for your own personal policies.' -- Kevin Kelly*
+In fact, “I have a rule for X” is the only excuse you need for your own personal policies."
+-- Kevin Kelly*

-> *'When a child asks an endless string of “why?” questions, the smartest reply is, “I don’t know, what do you think?”' -- Kevin Kelly*
+> *"When a child asks an endless string of “why?” questions, the smartest reply is, “I don’t know, what do you think?”"
+-- Kevin Kelly*

-> *'Be nice to your children because they are going to choose your nursing home.' -- Kevin Kelly*
+> *"Be nice to your children because they are going to choose your nursing home."
+-- Kevin Kelly*

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you don't owe them anything.

-> *'Do not teach a starving man to fish.'*
+> *"Do not teach a starving man to fish.'*